 This mod piggybacks a few other successful loading screen mods – Vanilla Style Loading Screens and Moo Loading Screens, both by laulajatar – and upscales them to glorious 2K or 4K resolutions.

-If you’re playing on a newer PC and want to enjoy crisp loading screens to compliment your rig, this is the mod for you.
+If you’re playing on a newer PC and want to enjoy crisp loading screens to compliment your rig, this mod is for you.

 Download the mod here.